How to cheat honestly in Sports Betting

 Match-fixing or trying to influence the result of any sporting event is dishonest and, in some places, illegal.
 It has happened in the world of sport on more than one occasion, but when the truth came out, it didn’t end well for anyone involved.
 This is especially true if it meant that certain parties, who knew of the setup, placed large bets on the outcome.

-What tactics or systems can you use to cheat bookmakers?
+What tactics or systems can you use to cheat bookmakers in a legal way?

 A common practice for many seasoned gamblers is to use more than one sportsbook.
 This is a good idea for a variety of reasons.
 Firstly, you can take advantage of ongoing sports bet promotions at each one.
 Secondly, you get to pick the best odds.
 It’s not unethical if it’s allowed, so spreading your risk across more than one sportsbook would be better in the long run.

-You can cheat the bookies in a sense by only betting with the ones that offer better odds.
+You can “cheat” the bookies in a sense by only betting with the ones that offer better odds.
 When it comes to the actual betting strategy, you can use arbitrage betting or match betting to get an edge over the bookmakers.
 However, this strategy may be illegal at certain sites.
 Usually, bookies frown upon it so we do not recommend it.

-It’s a risk-free opportunity to make a guaranteed profit on a particular betting market or sporting event.
+It’s a risk-free opportunity to make a safer bet on a particular betting market or sporting event.
 You’re exploiting the differences in odds offered between various bookmakers, typically two.
-The difference in the odds offered is so striking that you’ve got the opportunity to make a profit no matter the outcome.
+The difference in the odds offered is so striking that you’ve got the opportunity to get the edge no matter the outcome.

-Simply put, this wagering strategy means that you place bets on all possible outcomes of an event at odds that guarantee you a profit.
+Simply put, this wagering strategy means that you place bets on all possible outcomes of an event at odds that guarantee you a safe bet.
 Let’s take a look at an example with balanced odds: